`

 Constructing, measuring and adjusting a DIY-kit End Fed Half Wave Antenna for 40m with extension for 80m.
 This publication tells the whole story: EFHW 40m + 80m extension

 After constructing this EFHW Antenna, the measurements and adjustments in June 2020, I made several versions of this document.
-It has now been fully revised, to make it more suitable for the website.
-It is better readable now.
+It has been fully revised, to make it more suitable for the website.

 Modifying the V2000 with 1m50 radials - a different story

-This called for a different approach: diameter 6mm threaded ends with 8mm aluminum pipes.
+This called for a different approach from what is normally seen on internet: diameter 6mm threaded ends with 8mm aluminum pipes.
 Read the V2000 modification by PA0SNY for all the details

 Constructing a modified Gamma Match Half Wave Dipole for 4 meters (70 MHz) from an (ever purchased) SD-FM Dipole 87-194 MHz by Sirio.

 In the late Nineties I acquired this SD-FM Dipole 87-194 MHz.
 Because it looked quite cool and sturdy.
 I made the 2 meter antenna, that never was used.
-From garage to cellar, but not on a roof.
+It has been stored in garage and cellar.

 Read how I gained experience with the Gamma Match, and how this finally resulted in an Antenna that has great resemblance with the Sirio SD68, intended for use on 68 - 78 MHz.